danme-l/website-v2-dataEng/README.md

 # Data Engineering for dmeleras.ca
-This is the repository containing scripts for all the data fetching and cleaning for posts on dmeleras.ca
+This is the repository containing scripts for all the data fetching and cleaning for posts on danmeleras.ca

 ## Method
 When I find data that I'm interested in, I use a jupyter notebook to fetch and clean that data, and load it into a csv file to keep for my personal records and as a backup.
 Data gets loaded from the csv files to the database in a python script.